 Drowsy drivers, like drunk or distracted drivers, place everyone on the road at increased risk for serious or fatal injury.
 When you or a loved one is involved in an accident caused by a drowsy driver, you have every right to hold them accountable and seek compensation well beyond the offerings of insurance companies.

-To schedule your free case evaluation with one of our Chicago personal injury attorneys, please contact Harvey L. Walner & Associates today.
+To schedule your free case evaluation with one of our Chicago personal injury attorneys, please contact Walner Law today.
 Our attorneys serve victims of serious injury in Chicago and throughout Illinois.